openvinotoolkit/open_model_zoo/README.md

 * Make sure you can build the product and run all the demos with your patch.
 * In case of a larger feature, provide a relevant demo.
 * Submit a pull request at https://github.com/opencv/open_model_zoo/pulls

+Additional information about contributing your model to Open Model Zoo you can find [here](CONTRIBUTING.md).

 We will review your contribution and, if any additional fixes or modifications are needed, may give you feedback to guide you.
 When accepted, your pull request will be merged into the GitHub* repositories.